-12 inch square piles
+12 inch square piles 15 to 17 inches

 14 inch square piles

 18 inch square piles

 20 inch square piles

 24 inch square piles

 30 inch square piles

 For other pile sizes, use the diameter of the drills shown in the Plans or approved by the Engineer.
 Accurately drill the pile holes with the hole centered over the Plan location of the piling.
 Maintain the location and vertical alignment within the tolerances allowed for the piling.